 Did you meet some cool folks in jail?
 Trying to find out how to get in touch with somebody you met in jail?
-Throw a shout out to them here.
+Send a message to them here.

-Throw a shoutout to people locked up at Genesee County Jail
+Send a message to people incarcerated at Genesee County Jail

 Return To Main Menu